 Once every ten years, our nation undergoes a census, the single best source of information about the demographics and growth potential of the US market.

 An accurate census count is critical to the federal government accurately distributing more than $800 billion in federal dollars to local communities

-Accurate counts in the census affect federal funding distributions for many public programs, including child care subsidies and the Child and Adult Care Food Program (CACFP).
+Accurate counts in the census affect distributions for many public programs, including child care subsidies and the Child and Adult Care Food Program (CACFP).

 Check back here in January for census fact sheets, special events in your community and other news, or visit Alaska Counts today.